How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 TIP #1 THE IMPRESSION MATTERS, BABY!

-At The DealmakersAcademy podcast, they advise wannabe business buyers, and I quote them word for word: "What you should never do is disclose that you're looking to buy the business on deferred payments or you're going to borrow against the company's assets ....never, never, never...the impression you must give is that you're a multi-multi-million pound entrepreneur."
+At The DealmakersAcademy podcast, they advise wannabe business buyers, and I quote the owner Jonathan Jay, word for word: "What you should never do is disclose that you're looking to buy the business on deferred payments or you're going to borrow against the company's assets ....never, never, never...the impression you must give is that you're a multi-multi-million pound entrepreneur."

 The "impression you must give", of course!
-You must give the impression that you're rich because that suggests you're looking to buy the business for money when in reality you want to "buy" the business without paying anything.
+You must give the impression that you're rich because that suggests you're looking to buy the business for money when in reality you want to "buy" the business for nothing.

 Your job as a vendor is to weed the £1 Charlies out early on.
 I'll later provide ideas on how you can do this by, for example, custom modifications to your non-disclosure agreement (NDA).

-If they feed you the line that they've "recently exited some investments", bingo!
+If they feed you the line that they've "recently exited some investments", bingo, they've dug a hole for themselves!

 They will use excuses that they are under NDAs and can't disclose that information, or they'll come up with some other excuses.

 Do not buy any of it.
-If they are not willing to share the data with you, suggest they share it with your accountant or lawyer, under an NDA, and your accountant/lawyer will feed back to you only whether or not he is satisfied those were genuine investments.
+If they are not willing to share the data with you, suggest they share it with your accountant or lawyer, under an NDA, and your accountant/lawyer can confirm to you whether he's satisfied with that proof.

 If it turns out that they won't do that either, it's highly likely that they didn't exit any investments, that they're full of bull manure.
 Dump them!
 The earlier you dump a £1 Charlie, the better.

 You can also check their companies at Companies House.
 How long have their businesses existed?
-Have they filed many years' worth of accounts and do their balance sheets show millions in the bottom line?
-One pound Charlies tend to have brand new businesses with no history of filing accounts.
+Have they filed many years' worth of accounts and do their balance sheets show millions in the bottom line? £1 Charlies tend to have brand new businesses with no history of filing accounts.

 Remember, any fool can set up a new company with a fancy name like Westminister Investments & Private Equity Ltd. Many £1 Charlies do just this to give the impression they are serious players.
 Don't be fooled.